We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 The first three HOC strategies focus on addressing the hazard directly to eliminate or reduce exposure and risk.

 2. Substitution: Substitution is the next-best solution.
-Replace a toxic substance with a less-toxic substance.
-If you can't get rid of the toxic substances, you may be able to replace them with substances that are at least less toxic.
+The strategy is to replace a toxic substance with a less-toxic substance.
+If you can't remove the toxic substances, you may be able to replace them with substances that are less toxic.
 For more information on safer alternative chemicals to use in the workplace, see the ChemHAT Chemical Hazard and Alternatives Toolbox.

-3. Engineering Controls: Redesign or modify processes that use toxic chemicals to eliminate or reduce exposure to the chemical hazard itself.
+3. Engineering Controls: This strategy relies on the design or redesign of tools, equipment, machinery, or processes that use toxic chemicals to eliminate or reduce exposure to the chemical hazard itself.

-The next three HOC strategies aim to modify behaviors in order to reduce exposure to the hazard.
+The next three HOC strategies aim to modify behaviors to reduce exposure to the hazard.

-3. Personal Protective Equipment (PPE): The use of PPE is probably the most common strategy, and mandatory when working with hazardous chemicals.
-PPE forms a barrier between worker and hazard.
+3. Personal Protective Equipment (PPE): The use of PPE is the most common strategy and is mandatory when working with hazardous chemicals.
+PPE forms a barrier between the worker and the hazard.
 Once again, the chemical hazard is neither eliminated nor reduced, and a high reliance is placed on appropriate use of PPE for this strategy to be successful.

-Remember, the first question to ask is, "How can I eliminate, reduce, or engineer out the hazard?"
-Hopefully you'll be able to eliminate the hazard or reduce it to the point where safe behaviors or PPE won't be necessary.
+Remember, the first question to ask is, 'How can I eliminate, reduce, or engineer out the hazard?'
+Hopefully, you'll be able to eliminate the hazard or reduce it to an acceptable level where safe behaviors or PPE won't be necessary.

 Interim Measures